Huegoxaga/notes/math/probability-statistics.md

 - A subset of the population is a sample
 - Univariate data consists of observations on a single variable
   - Multivariate – more than two variables
+- Sampling Error - The error, or difference between the population parameter and the corresponding sample statistic, that occurs because a sample has been taken instead of a census
+  - This is a non-directional, or random error
+  - This type of error is reduced by increasing the size of the probability sample
+- Non-sampling Error - The error, or difference between the population parameter and the corresponding sample statistic, that occurs because of directional tendency, or bias, in the measuring process

 ### Random Variable